Connect with us

 1. Use Smartphones

-2 – 4 hours.
-Plus, did you know there is a right way to charge your mobile?
 Plus, there is a belief that smartphone batteries don’t like being at 100%.
-Not all smartphones and their batteries are equal so do your research when you’re in the market for an Android and one of the best iPhone deals to meet your budget and requirements.
+Not all smartphones and their batteries are equal, so research when you’re in the market for an Android and one of the best iPhone deals to meet your budget and requirements.
 One tip is not charging your phone overnight – that damages the battery.

 2. Choose Workspace That’s Well Insulated

-Heating an open plan space that’s not well insulated can use quite a lot of gas and electricity.
-If your current workspace is drafty and lacks underfloor, ceiling and wall insulation, it may be time to move to other premises.
+Heating an open-plan space that’s not well insulated can use quite a lot of gas and electricity.
+If your current workspace is drafty and lacks underfloor, ceiling, and wall insulation, it may be time to move to other premises.
 Commercial property owners should ensure their buildings are well insulated, and the UK Government is on a mission to decarbonise our properties, including commercial buildings.

 3. Use Energy Efficient Lighting

 One thing that we cannot live without is artificial lighting, especially in the winter.
 You’ll find that very few buildings can use natural lighting, even when large windows and skylights.
-However, there are a couple of ways to make your lighting more energy efficient to make sure you are relying less on electricity – LED is the acronym for light-emitting diode.
-LEDs use a lot less energy than incandescent bulbs.
-In fact, LEDs are said to be 90% more energy-efficient, and this is good news for your energy bill.
+However, there are a couple of ways to make your lighting more energy efficient to ensure you rely less on electricity – LED is the acronym for light-emitting diode.

 4. Install Light Sensors

-We mentioned this strategy earlier motion and body heat light sensors will detect whenever someone walks into or leaves a room.
-Lights will go on and off automatically.
-Sensors are perfect for low traffic zones and times.
+Sensors are perfect for low-traffic zones and times.
 For example, at night, your security guard or timer can switch the lights on and off for security, and the rest of the time, the lights are off, saving energy and your utility bill.
 An added bonus to motion sensors is that there is no need to touch the switches to activate the lights.
-COVID-19 has everyone on tenterhooks about safeguarding against the virus and how it’s spread.
-Removing the need to touch lights is one way to reduce the spread.

 5. Renewable Energy Sources

 Consider looking into renewable energy sources such as solar panels, wind-powered turbines, or ground and air source heat pumps for a more long-term solution.
-Though it might have larger start-up costs, these solutions will ensure that you rely less and less on mains electricity and gas for years to come.
+Though it might have more considerable start-up costs, these solutions will ensure that you rely less and less on mains electricity and gas for years to come.

 There you have it – five ways you can rely less on electricity and gas amid the energy crisis.
-By making small changes and educating your workforce, you should see a huge improvement in your energy bills.
+By making small changes and educating your workforce, you should see a vast improvement in your energy bills.